clydet/github-demo/courses/linux-competency/Linux_Competency.md

 ---

-## Week 8: Scripting and Automation
+## Section 8: Scripting and Automation
 ### Exercise: Automating a Backup Script
 **Objective**: Write a shell script to back up files and schedule it with `cron`.